Abstractions Beginners CPython Compiler and Interpreters Python generalSee in schedule: Fri, Jul 30, 15:15-15:45 CEST (30 min) Download/View Slides

 - What the `id` of a Python object is, and why it matters;

 - How CPython can tell when you’re done using an object, and what happens next.

 Python is a wonderful thing that takes all the complication of memory management away from us.
 We don’t have to worry about pre-allocating memory for our objects, or remember to free it once we’re done.
 So, given that we’re not doing it manually, how do these things happen?
 Do we have to care?
 Well, sometimes.
 Maybe.

 In this talk, we’ll discuss what a pointer is, where they crop in in Python, and what you need to know in order to avoid getting tripped up by them.
-We’ll also cover the `id` of an object, how it varies between different implementations like Jython and PyPy, and why 'equal' is different from 'identical'.
+We’ll also cover the `id` of an object, why it's implemented the way it is, and why 'equal' is different from 'identical'.
 Finally, we’ll talk about garbage collection, what reference counting is, and how CPython knows when it’s time to get rid of unused objects.

 Whether you just want to understand what’s going on under the hood without having to dive into the implementation, or you’re on the hunt for some new diabolical things to do with code (self-referential lists are only the beginning!), come along to this talk and learn about the pointers in your Python.

 This talk is aimed at anyone with an interest in how Python handles objects in memory, or who’s ever been confused by side-effects popping up in their code.
 Absolutely no knowledge of C is required, and Python beginners are extremely welcome.

 Type: Talk (30 mins); Python level: Beginner; Domain level: Beginner